linelind/line-lindheim-toresby_sp2/README.md

 ## Contact

-You can find me on LinkedIn.
+If you want to get in touch, please find me on LinkedIn.

 [My LinkedIn Profile](https://www.linkedin.com/in/line-lindheim-t%C3%B8resby-6667a812b/)